e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the unchanged payload below.
 A permutation is not an error at all — which is equally why that diff never has to express one.

-**Exact match at nominal; embed-accept at parametrized leaves.** At the nominal activation — the only one that ever runs in real time — the check is unchanged: exact type match, no convert-on-write, one baked `isa` that folds away (`Int` sloppiness must fail at `Float64`, not lurk until a `Dual` activation makes "it runs" activation-dependent).
+**Exact match at nominal; embed-accept at declared-`T` leaves.** At the nominal activation — the only one that ever runs in real time — the check is unchanged: exact type match, no convert-on-write, one baked `isa` that folds away (`Int` sloppiness must fail at `Float64`, not lurk until a `Dual` activation makes "it runs" activation-dependent).
 The error can afford to be
 didactic: "field `M_shaft`: expected `Float64`, got `Int64` — return
 `zero(x.ω)`, not `0`".
-Under a non-nominal activation, a parametrized leaf accepts exactly two types: the activation scalar (the fast path — the baked `isa` unchanged) or `Float64`, which the executor **embeds** as a zero-partial constant (`convert` through the leaf; struct-valued ports use the standard cross-eltype constructor, a missing one failing loudly with both types named).
+Under a non-nominal activation the two leaf kinds [§11.2](#112-the-declaration-inventory)'s declaration distinguishes are checked differently.
+A **declared-`T` leaf** — the author wrote `T` there — accepts exactly two types: the activation scalar (the fast path — the baked
+`isa` unchanged) or `Float64`, which the executor **embeds** as a zero-partial constant (`convert` through the leaf; struct-valued ports use the standard cross-eltype constructor, a missing one failing loudly with both types named).
 Nothing else is accepted.
+A **declared-pinned leaf** — the author wrote a concrete type, `Float64` at the head of the list — takes the nominal-style exact check at *every* activation, its declaration having said the leaf never carries partials; an observed `Dual` there is the per-leaf forgotten-`T` error, with the didactic hint attached ("if `F` participates in differentiation, declare it `T`"), that being the one honest cause.
 The embedding is exact, not
-lenient: promotion is airtight and there is no lossy `Dual → Float64` cast, so a `Float64` observed at a parametrized leaf means no `Dual` entered its computation — its true derivative along every seeded direction is zero, which is precisely what the embedded constant says.
+lenient: promotion is airtight and there is no lossy `Dual → Float64` cast, so a `Float64` observed at a declared-`T` leaf means no `Dual` entered its computation — its true derivative along every seeded direction is zero, which is precisely what the embedded constant says.
 This scopes the blanket convert-on-write rejection to the nominal check (row 53):